mura3277/RPiToHUB75-Adapter/README.md

 # Change Log

+## 3.0
+-  Added 3 pin fan header connected to a GPIO pin for cooling a pi within an enclosure

 ## 2.0
 -  Added solder jumper pads to support displays with or without the extra data line E.